caring/create-aws-ecr/README.md

           name: my-repository
 ```

-This example workflow checks out the repository and creates an Amazon ECR repository named "my-repository" using the `create-ecr-repository-action` action.
+This example workflow checks out the repository and creates an Amazon ECR repository named "my-repository" using the `create-ecr-repository` action.

 ## License